Samantha

 Enter the message (or integer) that Samantha wants to sign:

-A trusted third party chooses two prime numbers \( q \) and \( p \) and a generator \( g_{1} \) of the group \( \mathbb{Z}_{p} \).
+A trusted third party chooses two prime numbers, \( q \) and \( p \), and a generator \( g_{1} \) of the group \( \mathbb{Z}_{p} \).

 The generator \( g_{1} \) is used to compute another generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).

-Samantha computes the fingerprint\( \mathcal{H}(m) \) of the message \( m \) by using the SHA-1 hash function \( \mathcal{H} \).
+Samantha computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) by using the SHA-1 hash function \( \mathcal{H} \).

-Samantha chooses a secret signing key \( s \) and computes the public verification key \( v \) which she sends to Victor.
+Samantha chooses a secret signing key \( s \) and computes the public verification key \( v \), which she sends to Victor.

 The extended Euclidean algorithm is used to compute the inverse \( e^{-1} \).

-Samantha computes the signature of the fingerprint \( \mathcal{H}(m) \) which consists of the two values \( \sigma_{1} \) and \( \sigma_{2} \).
+Samantha computes the signature of the fingerprint \( \mathcal{H}(m) \), which consists of two values: \( \sigma_{1} \) and \( \sigma_{2} \).

-Finally she sends the message \( m \) and the signature \( (\sigma_{1}, \sigma_{2}) \) to Victor.
+Finally, she sends the message \( m \) and the signature \( (\sigma_{1}, \sigma_{2}) \) to Victor.

-In the verification Victor needs the inverse of \( \sigma_{2} \) and the fingerprint of the message.
+For verification, Victor needs the inverse of \( \sigma_{2} \) and the fingerprint of the message.

 The extended Euclidean algorithm is again used to compute the inverse \( \sigma_{2}^{-1} \).

-Victor uses the SHA-1 hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
+Victor uses the SHA-1 hash function \( \mathcal{H} \), just as Samantha did, to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).

-Victor computes \( V_{1} \) and \( V_{2} \) which he needs in the last step of the verification.
+Victor computes \( V_{1} \) and \( V_{2} \), which he needs in the final step of the verification.

 Victor verifies the signature of the fingerprint \( \mathcal{H}(m) \).